Joungkyun/python-chardet/README.md

 the character set used to encode data.

 From 2.0.0, this module has compatible API with [python-chardet](https://pypi.python.org/pypi/chardet).
-This means that, this module can be in place the [python-chardet](https://pypi.python.org/pypi/chardet) without code changes.
+This means that, this module can be in place the [python-chardet](https://pypi.python.org/pypi/chardet) in PYPI without code changes.

 This module is a c-binding, is much faster than the [python-chardet](https://pypi.python.org/pypi/chardet).